 Regular readers will know that I can’t watch anything Irish without wondering where it was made.
-Lately, I’ve been interested in where Game of Thrones was made as quite a lot of the show is shot in Northern Ireland.
+Lately, I’ve been watching Game of Thrones, and learned that a lot of the show is filmed in Northern Ireland.

 I’ve also been playing around with Google Maps, and have created a map showing the major Northern Ireland locations used for Game of Thrones thus far — just in case anyone’s planning to visit.
 You can explore the map below to find the locations (blue pins) and see what was filmed where, or you can scroll down and read the location notes on this page instead.
 There’s also a wonderful slideshow of location photos that I found on flickr at the end of the post.

 Warning: plenty of spoilers ahead if you’re not up-to-date with the show!